Bachelor of Government and International Relations

-- A minimum overall band score of 6.5 on IELTS (Academic) with no sub-score of less than 6.0
+- A minimum overall band score of 6.5 on IELTS (Academic) with no sub-score of less than 6.0 OR

-- OR an internet-based (iBT) TOEFL score of 79 (no sub-score less than 19) OR
+- a minimum score of 575 on TOEFLOR an internet-based (iBT) TOEFL score of 79 (no sub-score less than 19) OR

-- OR no score less than 3+ in each skill of the ISLPR (conducted by ISLPR Language Services only)
+- no score less than 3+ in each skill of the ISLPR (conducted by ISLPR Language Services only) OR

-- OR an overall score of 58 in the Pearson Test of English (Academic) with no score less than 50.
+- an overall score of 58 in the Pearson Test of English (Academic) with no score less than 50.

 English test results must be no more than two years old.